brownem/Husarion_VSC/README.md

 11/14/2017 - Fully functional, thanks to Hubert over at Husarion.

 ### Disclaimer
-This code is entirely his and Husarion's and is subject to whatever license(s) they deem necessary or appropriate.
+This code is entirely Hubert's and Husarion's and is subject to whatever license(s) they deem necessary or appropriate.
 I am only providing this Git as a simple way to obtain your own fully functional 'blank flash' for any Core2-ROS boards that are using an Asus Tinker board.
 This entire Git does not come with any kind of warranty, including but not limited to: downloading, building, compiling, flashing, and use.
 Use at your own risk; I'm not replacing any damaged hardware, and I doubt Husarion will.